newfs/gobotany-app/README.md

     createdb -E UTF8 gobotany

-If you are working on the Importer (gobotany/core/importer.py), be sure to run dev/tox before trying to run bin/load, the script that executes the importer code.
-Running dev/tox first is necessary to actually package up and execute the version of importer.py that includes your local changes.
+If you are working on the Importer (gobotany/core/importer.py), be sure to run dev/tox again each time before trying to run bin/load, the script that executes the importer code.
+Running dev/tox is necessary to actually package up and execute the version of importer.py that includes your local changes.

 You may need to have the virtual environment activated (source dev/activate) before you are able to successfully run bin/load.